JBR-Sapeta/JBR-Sapeta/README.md

-### So many frameworks, so Little Time !
+### Hello there !
 #### My name is Jakub and I'm an aspiring Front-end Developer.

 I'm a student of extramural studies of computer science at Cracow University of Technology.
 I'm passionate about web application development.
-Over one year ago I fell in love with the possibilities offered by JavaScript.
+I fell in love with the possibilities offered by JavaScript.
-Since that time I practice and develop my frontend and backend skills almost every day.
+I practice and develop my frontend and backend skills almost every day.
 Currently I am working on my own projects and actively looking for new opportunities.

 ## 🛠️ Technology & Tools